Introduction to MySQL CEIL

 Conclusion

 The MySQL CEIL() function performs as the mathematical technique where it rounds up the input number provided away from the zero.
-Actually, it generates the result integer value always up than the given argument value in the CEIL() function.
-MySQL CEIL() function gives the least integer value which is not smaller than the input value.
-Thus, it is useful in database to find out the upper values of any table column values for specific condition.
+Actually, it generates the result integer value always up to the given argument value in the CEIL() function.
+MySQL CEIL() function gives the least integer value, which is not smaller than the input value.
+Thus, it is helpful in the database to find out the upper values of any table column values for specific conditions.

 Recommended Articles